Adam Back (1970–)

 🔍 Identity hypothesis

-Adam Back (born 1970, United Kingdom) is a cryptographer, cypherpunk, and the inventor of Hashcash.
-He earned a PhD in computer science from the University of Exeter.
-He is the first person known to have been contacted by Satoshi Nakamoto about what would become Bitcoin.
+Adam Back (born 1970, United Kingdom) is a cryptographer and cypherpunk who earned a PhD in computer science from the University of Exeter.
+In 2014 he co-founded Blockstream and serves as its CEO.

 1997Hashcash announcedon the cypherpunksmailing list (Mar)1998Cypherpunks-listb-money critique - 7monetary-design issues(Dec)2002Hashcash paperrevised - 'mint' framingfor cost tokens (Aug)2008First known email fromSatoshi (Aug 20) -earliest Bitcoin contactRefers Satoshi to WeiDai's b-money; Satoshiemails Wei Dai (Aug22)2014Co-founds Blockstream,becomes CEO2024COPA v Wright trial -testifies under oath(Feb)2026Named as strongestSatoshi candidate byNYT / Carreyrou;self-denies (Apr)